Y’all know I love to recycle tin cans and I’ve shared How To Paint Them, How to Decoupage Them, How to Rust Them and more…

-This is such a simple and almost free project, plus it’s great for recycling tin cans.
+This is a simple and almost free project, plus it’s great for recycling tin cans.

 First, you need to save cans.
 I always have a collection ready and waiting for a project.
-I use them the hold my paint brushes, pens, scissors and other craft supplies between projects.
+I use them to hold my paintbrushes, pens, scissors, and other craft supplies between projects.

 - Clean Cans